sccn/sccn.github.io/plugins/SIFT/Chapter-7.-Statistics-in-SIFT.md

 A more robust approach (in development with Wes Thompson) uses smoothing splines and Monte-Carlo methods for joint estimation of posterior probability (with confidence intervals) of cluster centroid location and between-cluster connectivity.
-This method takes into account the “missing variable” problem inherent to the disjoint clustering approach and provides robust group connectivity statistics.
+This method takes into account the "missing variable" problem inherent to the disjoint clustering approach and provides robust group connectivity statistics.
 A poster was [published](https://sccn.ucsd.edu/~scott/pdf/Thompson_and_Mullen_Poster_ICONXI.pdf) on this topic, but the code is not yet available.